 As such, I think some of the other tier 1 solar panels such as Canadian Solar, Trina Solar and others may produce just as much electricity at a cheaper cost.

-How do I find the best local solar company to install solar panels for my house?
+How do I find the best local residential solar panel installation companies near me?